utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 ---

 GraphQL requests in Postman include a variety of tools, views, and controls to help you debug and document your GraphQL API effectively and efficiently.
-This topic highlights the parts of the request interface and explains how to use them.
+This document highlights the parts of the request interface and explains how to use them.

 <img src="https://assets.postman.com/postman-labs-docs/graphql-docs/request-full-view.jpg" alt="Different sections of a GraphQL request">